anjanpa/Computer-Vision-State-Farm-Driver-detection/README.md

 # Computer-Vision-State-Farm-Driver-detection
-Identify whether the types of condition in which driver is driving the car
+Identify whether the types of condition in which driver is driving the car.